Tagged VLAN (trunk) support for VM guests

 Create ACCESS VLAN:

 ovs-vsctl set port <port name> tag=VID-1

 Enable both ACCESS VLAN as wel as TRUNK VLAN:

 Feature #2345: Open vSwitch drivers now managed the VLAN_TAGGED_ID parameter.
 This parameter is not yet sent from the core.

-#6 Updated by Stefan Kooman almost 5 years ago
+#6 Updated by Stefan Kooman over 5 years ago

 I have setup a "nested" hypervisor.
 The underlying hypervisor (L0) is managed by opennebula.
 In order to have network isoloation in the guest hypervisor (L1) I have set up a "trunk" port using the "VLAN_TAGGED_ID" attribute (VLAN_TAGGED_ID="226,227").
 As the virtual network has a AR in it, it is seen as a "ACCESS PORT" as well as a "TRUNK" port.
 Resulting in the following configuration: